Rep. Bennie Thompson: “Nobody’s off limits” in January 6th investigation

-JACKSON, Miss. – Congressman Bennie Thompson (D-MS) says nobody’s off-limits when it comes to potential subpoenas from the committee investigating the January 6th attack on the U.S. Capitol.
+JACKSON, Miss.
+(WJTV) – Congressman Bennie Thompson (D-MS) said nobody is off-limits when it comes to potential subpoenas from the committee investigating the January 6th attack on the U.S. Capitol.

 During an appearance on CBS’s Face the Nation, Thompson said that if there’s evidence suggesting former President Donald Trump played a role in causing the attack, the committee will look into subpoenaing the former president.